Travel to the Dolomites – 23 photos that will inspire you to visit

-The Dolomiti is a mountain range in north-eastern Italy.
-The provinces of Belluno, South Tyrol and Trentino all share the glorious mountain range, from the regions of Veneto and Trentino-Alto Adige/Südtirol respectively.
+The Dolomites is a mountain range in north-eastern Italy.
+It’s shared by the provinces of Belluno, South Tyrol and Trentino-Alto Adige, from the regions of Veneto and Trentino-Alto Adige/Südtirol.

-Given its close proximity to the border with Austria, you’ll see many signposting in German once in the Dolomiti.
+Given its close proximity to the border with Austria, you’ll see many signposting in German.
 In fact, Trentino-Alto Adige/Südtirol is an autonomous province, with around 62% of the population speaking German.

-There are similar mountain structures in the surrounding regions to the Dolomiti.
+There are similar mountain structures in the surrounding regions to the Dolomites.
 This includes Dolomiti di Brenta and the charmingly named Piccole Dolomiti (Little Dolomites) between Verona, Vicenza and Trentino.
-UNESCO named the Dolomiti as a World Heritage Site in 2009.
+UNESCO named the Dolomites as a World Heritage Site in 2009.

-As you can imagine, there are a vast number of towns to choose from when visiting the Dolomiti.
-Naturally, this depends on what you plan to do during your trip.
-Towns like Cortina d’Ampezzo or Corvara are ideal for travellers looking to do some winter sports, as well as shopping!
+Given its scale, there are a vast number of towns to choose from when traveling to the Dolomites.
+Where you decide to visit also depends on what you plan to do during your trip.
+Towns like Cortina d’Ampezzo or Corvara are ideal for travelers looking to do some winter sports, as well as shopping!

-Cortina d’Ampezzo a former Winter Olympics host city; something you can still see from the famous Olympic rings still on display.
-These 2 towns are also typically known for being on the more expensive/luxury side, with fur coats being the ladies’ outerwear of choice.
-Other places worthy of a mention include Ortisei and Selva di val gardena.
+Cortina d’Ampezzo is also a former Winter Olympics host city.
+You can see signs of its hosting past with the famous Olympic rings still on display.
+These 2 towns are also typically known for being on the more expensive side.
+Saying that, it’s normal to see women here dressed in fur coats and a bit of bling.
+Other noteworthy places also include Ortisei and Selva di val gardena.
 This pretty village at the end of the Gardena Valley offers a perfect combination of sporting and leisure activities.

-“Put on your snow boots and coat, explore the area, and let the snow gently kiss your skin.”
+“Put on your snow boots and heavy coat, discover your surroundings, and let the snow gently kiss your face”

 FOLLOWING THE RIVERA

-This municipality is in Belluno, and around 3 hours’ drive if coming from Venice.
-The main villages — and the one we stayed in — include Santa Fosca and Pescul.
-Neighbouring municipalities worth visiting are Colle Santa Lucia, Borca di Cadore and Zoldo Alto.
+This municipality is in Belluno, and takes around 3 hours’ drive if coming from Venice.
+The main villages include Santa Fosca and Pescul.
+Neighboring municipalities also worth visiting are Colle Santa Lucia, Borca di Cadore and Zoldo Alto.

-A great base for skiing and snowboarding, the village of Santa Fosca is nearby the major slopes and ski schools.
-However, for me, the most magical part of the stay is the scenery.
-The Dolomiti is known for its ever-changing light and colours depending on the time of day.
+A great base for skiing and snowboarding, the village of Santa Fosca is also nearby the major slopes and ski schools.
+However, for me, the most magical part of traveling to the Dolomites is the scenery.
+The Dolomites is known for its ever-changing light and colors depending on the time of day.

-Being a lover of sunsets, it’ll come as little surprise that I most look forward to 4pm.
+As a lover of sunsets, the best time in the Dolomites (for photography) is around 4pm.
 It’s the time when the sky turns ‘salmon pink’, and shades of orange, yellows and blues enter the picture.
-However, these colours only last for minutes, so you need to be quick if you plan to photograph them.
+However, these colors only last for a few minutes, so you best be quick if you plan to capture them.

-Being a skier or snowboarder holds no weight here.
-You can get the best out of the Dolomiti simply by observing the landscape.
-Put on your snow boots and coat, explore the area, and let the snow gently kiss your skin.
-If you love being in nature, you’ll absolutely fall in love during your time in Santa Fosca.
+It doesn’t matter whether you’re a skier or snowboarder in the Dolomites.
+Even for amateurs like me, I much prefer spending my time getting out into nature and observing the landscape.
+Put on your snow boots and heavy coat, discover your surroundings, and let the snow gently kiss your face.
+If you love the outdoors, you’re going to fall in love instantly during your time in Santa Fosca.